apple-fritter/.conkyrc/README.md

 The display is aligned to the top-right corner of the screen.
 Users may modify the positioning by changing the values in the `alignment` and `gap_x`/`gap_y` sections.
 It includes graphical elements to suppliment text.

-This implementation displays the system name, kernel version, and uptime, a battery status bar a horizontal bar graph for each CPU core, indicating CPU usage, memory usage as a bar graph, and displays storage usage for the root and swap partitions as bar graphs, and the top five processes consuming memory are displayed.
+### This implementation displays
+- system name
+- kernel version
+- and uptime
+- battery status bar
+- CPU usage as bar graphs for each core
+- memory usage as a bar graph
+- root and swap partitions usage as bar graphs
+- the top five processes consuming memory
+- network interface information

+#### Networking
-Information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`, is displayed. **Users may need to modify these interface names if their system has different interface names.** It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
+Information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`, is displayed.
+> **Users may need to modify these interface names if their system has different interface names.**

+It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
 It includes the upload and download speeds and total upload and download data transfer.
 The `if_existing` statements check for the existence of the network interfaces before displaying their status.

 ## The design elements and explanations are as follows:

 ### Window / Display declarations

 #### own_window
-- `yes`: This option enables the window.
+- `own_window yes`: This option enables the window.
 - `own_window_type desktop`: Specifies that Conky should be treated as a desktop window.
 - `own_window_transparent no`: This option disables transparency.
 - `own_window_argb_visual yes`: Specifies that an ARGB visual should be used.